rob0101/trader/README.md

 This collection of files provides tools to help run automated trading of electricity, e.g. sell from the battery at specific rates when price thresholds are crossed.

 One of the options will be battery -> grid selling for tiered prices, so you can export quickly to low SOCs for high spike prices and export slower to higher SOCs for lower prices.
+There will be a price trigger for charging from the grid, and price trigger for using the grid instead of the battery, a price trigger for exporting solar to the grid and more.

 ## Installation